yuno-payments/yuno-docs/docs/Wallets/apple-pay/prerequisites-copy.md

 > https://yourdomain.com/.well-known/apple-developer-merchantid-domain-association
 > ```

+## Third-party browser integration (iOS 18+)

+> Since iOS 18, Apple Pay can be offered in third-party browsers such as Google Chrome.

+**Key requirements:**

+* Users must have iOS 18 or higher on their iPhone
+* Apple Pay works in browsers like Google Chrome, not just Safari
+* This expands payment options for customers who prefer alternative browsers

+When implementing Apple Pay, ensure your integration supports both Safari and third-party browser flows to maximize payment conversion.

 Once all steps are complete, your Apple Pay integration with Yuno is ready.
 You can now proceed with:

 * [SDK Integration](doc:sdk-integration-apple)